mui/material-ui/docs/data/material/customization/breakpoints/breakpoints.md

     [theme.breakpoints.down('md')]: {
       backgroundColor: 'red',
     },
+    // container query equivalent
+    [theme.breakpoints.down('md', 'container')]: {
+      backgroundColor: 'red',
     },
+  },
 });
 ```

-### `theme.breakpoints.only(key) => media query`
+### `theme.breakpoints.only(key, query) => media / container query`

 <!-- Keep in sync with packages/mui-system/src/createTheme/createBreakpoints.d.ts -->

 #### Arguments

 1. `key` (_string_): A breakpoint key (`xs`, `sm`, etc.).
+2. `query` ('media' | 'container'): Optional param to define whether a `container` query or a `media` query should be built.
+Defaults to `media`.

 #### Returns

+`media / container query`: Either
-`media query`: A media query string ready to be used with most styling solutions, which matches screen widths starting from the screen size given by the breakpoint key (inclusive) and stopping at the screen size given by the next breakpoint key (exclusive).
+* a `media query` string ready to be used with most styling solutions, which matches screen widths starting from the screen size given by the breakpoint key (inclusive) and stopping at the screen size given by the next breakpoint key (exclusive)
+* or a `container query` string which matches container widths starting from the width given by the breakpoint key (inclusive) and stopping at the width given by the next breakpoint key (exclusive).
+The breakpoint widths are compared to the next outer container with `container-type: inline-size` defined.

 #### Examples